AdobeDocs/experience-manager-screens.en/help/user-guide/managing-displays.md

 ---
 # Creating and Managing Displays {#creating-and-managing-displays}

-A display is a virtual grouping of screens that are usually positioned next to each other.
-The display is usually permanent in respect to an installation.
-This will be the object content authors will work with and always reference to as logical display rather than their physical counter part(s).
+A display is a virtual grouping of screens that are positioned next to each other.
+The display is permanent in respect to an installation.
+This is the object content authors work with and always reference to as logical display rather than their physical counter parts.

-Once you create a location, you have to create a new display for your location.
+Once you create a location, you have to create a display for your location.

 This page shows creating and managing displays for Screens.